Skip to Main Content

 The Takeaway

 Once you've worked out how you'll pay your tax bill, see what you can do to boost your tax refund next year.
-It could mean making a higher quarterly estimated tax payment if you're self-employed or adjusting your W-4 withholding.
-Seeking the help of a tax professional is also a good idea since this person can best advise you on your tax situation.
+That could mean making a higher quarterly estimated tax payment if you're self-employed or adjusting your W-4 withholding.
+Seeking the help of a tax professional is also a good idea, since this person can best advise you on your tax situation.

 Learn More